 Impact and knowledge output

-Are the main impacts achieved?

-Where do the results of the project impact (e.g. industry, end users, policy, etc.)
+Where do the results of the project have the potential to create impact.
+Please, go beyond scientific impact of results and publications and describe impact in e.g. industry, end users, policy, etc.

+Which of the impacts are more likely to occur?
+Which ones are generating impact nowachieved?

 Have the partners identified exploitable results?

 Has intellectual property protection been considered?

 Which AquaticPollutants JTC theme/themes were addressed by the project?
 How did the project cover the main aims & objectives of the Call?

+Please, mark in the list below the theme and subthemes, and elaborate on the contribution ot the project to them.

 Theme 1.
 Measuring - Environmental behaviour of contaminants of emerging concern (CECs), pathogens and antimicrobial resistant bacteria in aquatic ecosystems.

 • Sub-theme 1.1.
 Assessment of the significance of different potential sources, reservoirs and pathways of CECs and pathogens including antimicrobial resistant bacteria